 linePitches

-List of supported line pitches supported by the driver.
-This is optional and should be NULL when not used.
+Maximum line pitch supported by the driver.
+This is required when

 minPitch